Medical Students

 First Day Meeting Instructions

-• Instructions for students rotating at the PH site are as follows: Meet at 6:50 am at PH11-1139 (Russell A. Hibbs Library)
+• Students rotating at the PH* site will meet at 6:50 am at PH11-1139 (Russell A. Hibbs Library).